reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }

 ```
-Here we are making the POST request by passing the `HttpMethod.POST` as a parameter in addition to the request body and the response type POJO.
+Here we are making the POST request by sending  `HttpMethod.POST` as a parameter in addition to the request body and the response type POJO.

 ## Using the Exchange method for PUT with Empty Response Body